 15 seconds is a good length of time for each stretching position.
 At the same time, consciously take deep in breaths and full out breaths throughout each stretch.
 The in breath and out breath should be about the same length.

-- What kind of stretching do they do?
+- What kind of stretch routine do you find most beneficial?